MediScribe/docjet-mobile/docs/archive/todo_done/immediate-job-sync-todo_done.md

 3. Updated documentation to reflect the new, lower-latency sync behavior
 4. Maintained the robust offline-first architecture while improving online performance

 No bullshit, no uncertainty – "We're not renting space to uncertainty" with our job synchronization anymore.
+The feature now provides immediate sync after job creation, reducing latency and improving the user experience while maintaining the robust offline-first architecture.